 - Level 5: Limitless

-A key indicator in the success of salespeople is their purpose.
-Those in the lower levels of the Emergent Leadership Model sell out of desperation, as a means to an end and simply because it's their job.
+A vital indicator of the success of salespeople is their purpose.
+Those in the lower levels of the Emergent Leadership Model sell out of desperation as a means to an end and simply because it's their job.
 Salespeople at levels four and five, on the other hand, sell to provide value to their clients.